AN/SPS-8

 AN/SPS-8 is a two-dimensional radar manufactured by General Electric.
 It was used by the US Navy as a height finding radar after World War II, and was equipped aboard naval ships during the Cold War.
 Variants include AN/SPS-8A, AN-SPS/8B, AN/SPS-8C and AN/SPS-8D After modernization, it was redesignated as AN/SPS-30.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPS-8" designation represents the 8th design of an Army-Navy electronic device for surface ship search radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 AN/SPS-8

 It worked in two modes in terms of range - with a pulse frequency of 1000 Hz (pulse duration 1 μs, range 154 km) and 500 Hz (2 μs, 308 km).
 In a real situation, the F2H aircraft was detected at a distance of 111 km (SPS-8A / B modifications - 133 km).